exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 >
 > Ensure that the `InAppContentBlockPlaceholderView` instance is added to the `Layout`.
 It could be hidden but it relies on the [attachToWindow](https://developer.android.com/reference/android/view/View#onAttachedToWindow()) lifecycle to be able to refresh content on a data update.
 Otherwise, you have to invoke `refreshContent()` manually after `invokeActionClick()`.

-### Customize Carousel View Filtration and Sorting
+### Customize carousel view filtration and sorting

 A carousel view filters available content blocks in the same way as a placeholder view: